 Brock Tyler is a songwriter and multi-instrumentalist living in Edmonton, Alberta, Canada.

-After a 2008 Canadian tour of Unclosing Tyler worked on several project ideas and eventually emerged with You Can't Keep The Sun Down (2011), an EP recorded over four late nights in a church in Edmonton.
-Herohill called it “a fantastic EP” and Sound Salvation Army described it as “...warm and inviting...this is one worth hearing”.
-The release gained attention for its distinct sound defined by the natural acoustics of the church, as well as for the song “On Saturday, Maybe” which was used in an episode of the hit MTV show Awkward.
-With profits from download sales of You Can't Keep The Sun Down Tyler bought an island in the Caribbean and named it “Chester”.
+After relocating to Edmonton, Alberta, and following a Canadian tour in support of Unclosing, Tyler worked on several project ideas.
+He eventually emerged with You Can't Keep The Sun Down which was recorded over four late nights in a church in Edmonton.
+Herohill called it “fantastic” and Sound Salvation Army described it as “...warm and inviting...this is one worth hearing”.
+The release garnered attention for its distinct sound defined by the natural acoustics of the church, as well as for the song “On Saturday, Maybe".